Learn more about Title X

 The Title X family planning program is a critical part of America’s public health safety net, serving as a point-of-entry into care for nearly 195 million over the program’s more than 50-year history.

-Consistent with the new regulation, Title X projects must ensure that services are provided in a manner that is client-centered, culturally and linguistically appropriate, inclusive, and trauma-informed; protects the dignity of the individual; and ensures equitable and quality service delivery consistent with nationally recognized standards of care.
-OPA priorities for Title X include:
+Title X services are guided by the requirements of the Title X statute, regulations, and legislative mandates.
+Title X projects must ensure that services are provided in a manner that is client-centered, culturally and linguistically appropriate and trauma-informed; protects the dignity of the individual; and ensures quality service delivery consistent with nationally recognized standards of care.

 Title X recipients provide a broad range of medically approved family planning services, which includes all Food and Drug Administration (FDA)-approved contraceptive products and natural family planning methods for clients such as: